Ready to step your boot game up?

 It’s also a very customizable boot.
 You can choose between two lasts, widths as narrow as B and wide as EE, you can add a cap toe, choose the color of the eyelets and hooks, you can even have a logo embossed on it.

-With all that customization options, Baker’s will quote you a build time of 12 – 14 weeks.
+With all that customization options, Baker’s will quote you a build time of… 8 to 12 months right now.

-And sure, $689.95 is a lot of dough, but I’d go out on a limb and say that that’s great bang-for-buck when it comes to North American made-to-order boots.
+And sure, $800 is a lot of dough, but I’d go out on a limb and say that that’s decent bang-for-buck when it comes to North American, made-to-order boots.
 They’re customizable, made in America, and made with some of the toughest US leather you can find.

-The most versatile from that line would probably be the Falcon boot, which is the most city-friendly option with its low profile Vibram V-Bar sole and lower heel height.
-Like the rest of the range, it features five multiple vegetable tanned leathers from Wickett & Craig: the golden Milled Russet (above), Medium Brown, Burgundy, Black, and a light “Buck Brown.”
+The most versatile from that line would probably be the Toe Cap boot, with its rugged and causal look and it’s subdued brown leather.
+But there are currently six vegetable tanned leathers from Wickett & Craig that you can pick: Black, Burgundy, Chestnut, Dark Brown, Medium Brown, and English Tan.
 These leathers are actually built for horse riding gear like bridles and harnesses, so their toughness is unquestionable.

 Frustrating, sure, but it really goes to show that they truly care about their customer’s satisfaction because at the end of the day, a veg tan upper wouldn’t be as comfortable if the boot doesn’t properly fit your foot.

-The Viberg Service Boot has gotta be the Rolex Submariner of the boot world: super popular, super expensive (at least for most people), yet super versatile.
+The Viberg Service Boot is the Rolex Submariner of the boot world: super popular, super expensive (at least for most people), yet super versatile.
 It’s a handsome but tough piece that pairs well with a lot of outfits and is sort of a grail boot for the average person.

-Thankfully, Viberg regularly makes the Service Boot in Horween’s veg tan offerings, namely the Essex and Dublin leathers.
+Thankfully, Viberg regularly makes the Service Boot in Horween’s veg tan offerings.
 As a work boot brand that leans a little more in the direction of fashion than function (not entirely unlike Truman), many of Viberg’s offerings are seasonal.
-Currently, there’s just one boot that’s vegetable tanned: the English Tan Dublin with a brogue toe cap.
+We’d be back here updating the article every few weeks to properly link to the right models, but take a look at their Service Boot page to see what’s on offer.
+You might find a natural horsebutt or Horween’s Essex or Dublin leathers.

 Shell Cordovan Boots